Class Task

 Daisy-wheel printers

-daisy-wheel
+a daisy-wheel

 It is called daisy-wheel printer because the print mechanism looks like a daisy; at the end of each “Petal” is a fully formed character which produces solid-line print.
 A hammer strikes a “petal” containing a character against the ribbon, and the character prints on the paper.
 Its speed is slow typically 25-55 characters per second.